Bangladesh

 Bangladesh: Cultural Photography Tour Day 9

-Another early start to visit the largest fish drying factory in Bangladesh.
+Another early start to visit a largest fish drying factory in Cox’s Bazaar.
 This incredible place is adorned with hundreds of racks of fish that will dry in the sun.
 We will photograph the fish workers going about their daily chores.

 Bangladesh: Cultural Photography Tour Day 10